SIRHAMY/ChroniclingAmericaAPIWrapper/README.md

 * `--csv`
   * Get the output file in CSV as opposed to JSON.
 Note, JSON stores data in memory before writing, while CSV writes straight to file.
 If you are performing operations on a large dataset, use the CSV flag or risk bogging down your machine.
 * `--count`
-  *The maximum number of article results you would like returned
+  * The maximum number of article results you would like returned

+### Examples

+* Get up to 1000 news articles containing the term "housewife" that appeared in newspapers from year 1836 - 1900 and write to CSV.
+  * `python chroniclingamerica.py housewife -w outputFile --csv --count 1000`

 ### To Do

 * More search parameters.
 * Allow for multiprocessing - helpful if request handling the bottleneck, not the network speed

 ### Origin